rhindere/cmaple/README.md

 At the time of writing, limited testing has been performed for write operations

-    For a list of supported operations for the FMC leaf, run maple_cli.py with the '-h threatgrid' parameters.
+    For a list of supported operations for the ThreatGrid leaf, run maple_cli.py with the '-h threatgrid' parameters.

 ##### ThreatGrid REST API - Instantiating an AMP leaf with Python